Reference architecture for Google Cloud¶

 A failover in this scenario involves restoring from this latest backup, with the understanding that there may be some data loss between the time of failover to the time the latest backup was made.

 The secondary is on standby and the entire system can quickly be started to allow recovery in a shorter time period than a hot-cold configuration.

 Typically, kdb+ is deployed in a high-value system.
 Hence, downtime can impact business which justifies the hot-hot setup to ensure high availability.

 Usually, the secondary will run on separate infrastructure, with a separate file system, and save the data to a secondary database directory, separate from the primary.
 In this way, if the primary system or underlying infrastructure goes offline, the secondary would be able to take over completely.

 The network bandwidth needs to be considered if the tickerplant components are not located on the same VM.
-The network bandwidth between GCP VMs depends on the type of the VMs.
+The network bandwidth between Google Cloud VMs depends on the type of the VMs.
 For example, a VM of type

 n1-standard-8 has a maximum egress rate of 2 GBps.
 For a given update frequency you can calculate the required bandwidth by employing the

 -22! internal function that returns the length of the IPC byte representation of its argument.
 The tickerplant copes with large amounts of data if batch updates are sent.
 Make sure that the network is not your bottleneck in processing the updates.

 You might want to use the premium network service tier for higher throughput and lower latencies.
 Premium tier delivers GCP traffic over Google’s well-provisioned, low-latency, highly reliable global network.